MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_keywordspotter_assign_arm.md

 An existing, initialized, ACXKEYWORDSPOTTER object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).
 Also see the [AcxKeywordSpotterCreate](nf-acxelements-acxkeywordspottercreate.md) function.

 ### -param EventId

-A pointer to a GUID that represents the EventId.
+A pointer to a GUID that represents the EventId for the TBD.

 ### -param Arm